• Skip to primary navigation

 A jalapeno pepper with fresh limes and cilantro on a cutting board next to a bowl of peas and carrots.

-Choose one, two, three or more of these additional add-ins to your rice.
+Pro Tip: Choose one, two, three or more of the additional add-ins below to your rice.
 Stir in after the rice is cooked and after the final 10 minutes of steaming.

 1. Bell peppers (red, green, yellow)